 Advanta IRA makes it quick and easy for you to roll over an existing traditional or Roth IRA, SEP or SIMPLE IRA, or an individual 401(k) into a self-directed plan.
 Once you have your plan in place, you can begin investing.
 Contact us today to learn more.

 We offer different seminars and webinars every week for individuals and investors to learn how alternative investments work in self-directed accounts.
 Local classes are held in the Tampa, Florida and Atlanta, Georgia areas, but our webinars are attended by people across the nation.
 Find our event calendar here.

-If you have questions about this article or wish to learn more about self-direction, please contact us.
+If you have questions about how your IRA can be the bank in private lending transactions or wish to learn more about self-direction, please contact us.